Friday, February 07, 2020, 6:00 PM - 9:00 PM

 Our nearby restrooms are accessible to wheelchairs, and Family Restrooms are available for privacy when greater assistance is required.

-Thank you for understanding that we have carefully planned for maximum capacity.
+Thank you for understanding that we have carefully planned maximum capacity.
 This allows our guests to mingle in safe and not overly crowded rooms.
 If it is medically or otherwise necessary for you to accompany your loved one so that he/she can participate, you must indicate this need as you register.
 We will do our best to make room for you, and will confirm this with you.
+This year, the Tim Tebow Foundation has required that all Night to Shine sites background check not only our volunteers and vendors as in the past but also any caregiver or family member accompanying a guest for the evening.
+If you register to supply your own Caregiver for a guest, we will contact you about this.

 When dropping off a guest at check-in, you will receive a security tag with a number that matches the number on the guest’s nametag.
 It will be important for the person who picks up the guest to have this tag, or the number on it (camera photo or copy is fine).
 This is a randomly generated number that will be different each time he or she checks in to a program with us.

 Our Two-Person policy assures that at no time will our guests be alone with their host.
 All of the individuals our guests will encounter have undergone a national criminal background check, and Chapel Volunteers have also been thoroughly vetted with an extensive application process.
-Many serve as regular participants in our special needs ministry, and all are trained for their role as a part of this event.
+Many serve as regular participants in our special needs inclusion ministry, and all are trained for their role as a part of this event.
 We will have a professional medical care team available throughout the evening, including EMTs and other medical specialists.
 In addition, you may notice the police presence, and volunteer-staffed exits, helping to provide safety and assistance.
-Many of our volunteers have extensive training in various areas related to special needs; among our team are ABA, Occupational and Physical Therapists, School Psychologists, Social Workers and Counselors, Special Educators of many kinds, Speech-Language Pathologists, and more.
-Most important, these are caring individuals, many with family members of their own who have special needs, who are thrilled to provide this evening to our guests – and to extend to you the love and care God has for each individual.
+Many of our volunteers have extensive training in various areas related to special needs; among our team are special educators of many kinds.
+Most importantly, these are caring individuals, many with family members of their own who have special needs, who are thrilled to provide this evening to our guests – and to extend to you the love and care God has for each individual.

 WHY ARE WE DOING THIS?

 At The Chapel, we believe every person is uniquely designed by God as part of his divine plan – and in fact, is an indispensable part.
 Want to know more about our philosophy and what else is available for your family at The Chapel?
-Explore our website and check out our Special Needs Ministry page, thechapel.org/specialneeds and visit us on Sunday!
+Explore our website and check out our Special Needs Inclusion Ministry page, thechapel.org/specialneeds and make a plan to visit us on Sunday!

 HOW TO FIND US